 Our health is impacted by the social determinants of health (SDoH).
 These are the social, economic, and physical factors where we work, live and play.

-The cases of COPD are higher among adults with less than a high school education, people of color, and people with lower household incomes.
-These groups are more likely to live in neighborhoods with higher air pollution.
-They also have homes closer to high-trafficked roads.
+Rates of COPD are higher among adults with less than a high school education, people of color, and people with lower household incomes.
+These groups are more likely to live in neighborhoods with air pollution and have homes closer to high-trafficked roads.
+Also, tobacco companies often target their advertising toward communities of color and low-income neighborhoods.
+In fact, research has found a higher density of tobacco retailers in low-income neighborhoods.
 All of this can increase the chance of developing COPD.

 Other factors